History of the nude in art: Latest trends

 As opposed to the so-called modern art, it is the art proper to postmodernity.
 Postmodern artists assume the failure of the avant-garde movements as the failure of the modern project: the avant-garde intended to eliminate the distance between art and life, to universalize art; the postmodern artist, on the other hand, is self-referential, art speaks of art, and does not intend to do social work.
 Among the various postmodern movements, the Italian transavantgarde and German neo-expressionism stand out, as well as neo-mannerism, free figuration, etc.

-In Italy, Sandro Chia creates an autobiographical work, portraying moments of his own existence, together with references to the history of art, especially the artists he is most interested in, such as Cézanne, Picasso or Chagall.
+In Italy, Sandro Chia creates an autobiographical work that portrays moments of his own existence, along with references to the history of art, especially the artists he is most interested in, such as Cézanne, Picasso, and Chagall.
 In The Slave (1980) he made a symbiosis of Michelangelo's Dying Slave and Botticelli's The Birth of Venus, as a way of demystifying art.

-In Germany, Markus Lüpertz creates strongly expressive works, which emphasize the grandiosity of his formats and the fascinating colors that permeate his paintings.
+In Germany, Markus Lüpertz creates highly expressive works that emphasize the grandeur of his formats and the fascinating colors that permeate his paintings.
 Thematically, he usually starts from figurative themes to derive them towards abstraction, gathering diverse influences from the art of the past; in particular, he is often inspired by the landscape and the human body, which he reinterprets in a personal and spontaneous way: St. Francis prevents the extermination of rats (1987).
-Georg Baselitz is characterized by his images with inverted figures and objects, with rotund and heavy forms, inspired by Rubens: Bedroom (Elke and Georg) (1975), Male Nude (1975).
+Georg Baselitz is characterized by his images of inverted figures and objects, with rotund, heavy forms, inspired by Rubens: Bedroom (Elke and Georg) (1975) and Male Nude (1975).
 Rainer Fetting uses bodily elements to reproduce his vision of reality, using bright colors, with an acid aspect and Vangoghian influence: 2 Figures (1981).

 In the United States, David Salle has been ascribed to various American postmodern trends, such as simulationism or Bad Painting.
 One of his first works, in a pornographic magazine, was one of his most recurrent sources of inspiration: eroticism, images of naked women treated realistically, without modesty.
 The main characteristic of Salle's style is the juxtaposition of images, a disorganized and incoherent superposition of images coming from art history, design, advertising, media, comics, popular culture, etc. Some of his works are: Zeitgeist Painting Nr.
 4 (1982), King Kong (1983), The Miller's Tale (1984).
 Eric Fischl cultivates a realistic style inspired by the American pictorial tradition (Winslow Homer, Edward Hopper), portraying naked women who seem to refer to the figure of the mother, in disturbing images enhanced by the intense chromatic ranges: The Old Man's Dog and the Old Man's Boat (1982).

-In Spain, Miquel Barceló denotes in his work the heritage of the past, from the Spanish baroque to Goya, interpreted in a free and personal way, with a certain primitivist air derived from his stays in Mali: Venus bruta (1980).
+In Spain, Miquel Barceló evokes the heritage of the past, from the Spanish baroque to Goya, in his work, interpreted in a free and personal way, with a certain primitivist air derived from his stays in Mali: Venus bruta (1980).